European Development Fund: After 2021

-The EDF has been superseded by the Global Europe instrument, which is integrated into the 2021–2027 multi-annual financial framework of the EU.
-For the European Parliament, that makes a chance for a greater say in how these funds are distributed.
+The EDF has been superseded by the Global Europe instrument, which is integrated into the EU's 2021–2027 multi-annual financial framework.
+For the European Parliament, this creates a chance for a greater say in how these funds are distributed.

 Critics

-Independent research by the European Centre for Development Policy Management (ECDPM), a think tank based in Maastricht (The Netherlands), shows that the EU has ensured the effective translation into practice of two key policy commitments of the 'Agenda for Change' – namely a more focused strategy for less developed countries (LDCs) and low-income countries (LICs), and the concentration of EU aid on a limited number of sectors and policy priorities.
+Independent research by the European Centre for Development Policy Management (ECDPM), a think tank based in Maastricht, the Netherlands, shows that the EU has ensured the effective translation into practice of two key policy commitments of the Agenda for Change: a more focused strategy for less developed countries (LDCs) and low-income countries (LICs), and the concentration of EU aid on a limited number of sectors and policy priorities.
 Their research found that the high degree of compliance was achieved "through top-level support and tight control from headquarters".

-While the principles of the 'Agenda for Change' appear to have been followed, ECDPM showed that in many countries initial programming proposals based on in-country consultations, managed by EU Delegations, were then superseded by the choices of EU headquarters in Brussels.
-Although the 11th EDF is closely aligned with national development plans, there is evidence that this top-down approach to programming has led to a significant erosion of key aid and development effectiveness principles, in particular country ownership.
+While the principles of the Agenda for Change appear to have been followed, ECDPM showed that in many countries, initial programming proposals based on in-country consultations, managed by EU Delegations, were consequently superseded by the decisions of EU headquarters in Brussels.
+Although the 11th EDF is closely aligned with national development plans, there is evidence that this top-down programming approach has led to a significant erosion of key aid and development effectiveness principles, in particular, country ownership.